fragcolor-xyz/shards/docs/docs/reference/shards/lisp/misc.md

 (reset! atom newval)
 ```

-Sets the value of atom to newval without regard for the current value.
+Sets the value of the atom to newval without regard for the current value.
 Returns newval.

 ```clojure linenums="1"
 (reset! (atom "apple") "mango")